Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Introduction

 \myrq{1} {\rqone} { Crashes in notebooks often provide detailed error information including exception types that describe the direct trigger of the crash.
 The root cause, on the other hand, is the underlying reason behind a crash such as wrong usage of APIs, mismatched data expectations, or improper use of notebook semantics (\eg~out-of-order execution).
-Identifying the most common exception types, root causes, and their relationship help developers and researchers prioritize efforts on handling the most frequent issues in a systematic way.
-This makes the development of ML applications in notebooks more efficient and productive, while developers can still benefit from the flexibility of Jupyter notebooks.

-} { The most common exception types in ML notebooks are \texttt{NameError} (local or global name not found), \texttt{ValueError} (function receives an argument of correct type but inappropriate value), and \texttt{TypeError} (operation or function is applied to an object with wrong type), attributing to 53\% of crashes in total.
-The main root causes include API misuse (19\%), notebook-specific issues (19\%), data confusion (18\%), environment problems (16\%), and implementation errors (15\%).
-Notebook-specific crashes, mostly due to out-of-order execution, are a leading cause on GitHub (20\%) and third most common on Kaggle (18\%).
-Our analysis of co-occurrences between exception types and root causes reveal that \texttt{NameError} is primarily (56\%) caused by notebook-specific factors.
-API misuse and data confusion are the primary causes of a wide range of exception types. }
+Identifying the most common crash types, root causes, and their relationship helps developers and researchers prioritize efforts to handle the most frequent issues in a systematic way.
+This makes the development of ML applications in notebooks more efficient and productive, while developers can still benefit from the flexibility of Jupyter notebooks. } { In our study, the most common crash types in ML notebooks are \texttt{Variable Not Found} (variable name not found), \texttt{Invalid Argument} (function receives an inappropriate argument), and \texttt{IO Error} (errors when handling files), attributing to 37.3\% of crashes in total.
+We identify ML-specific crash types including \texttt{Tensor Shape Mismatch}, \texttt{Data Value Violation}, \texttt{Out of Memory}, \texttt{Unsupported Broadcast}, \texttt{Feature Name Mismatch}, and \texttt{Model Initialization Error}.
+The main root causes include API misuse (20.9\%) and notebook-specific issues (19.4\%, mostly due to out-of-order execution).
+Our analysis reveals that name-related errors (\ie~undefined names) are primarily caused by notebook-specific issues.
+API misuse, implementation error, and data confusion are the primary causes of a wide range of crash types. }